-Upon completion of this offering, based on the number of shares outstanding as of March 31, 2021, shares of our common stock will be outstanding, assuming the issuance of shares offered by us in this offering, no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options or warrants.
-Of the outstanding shares, all of the shares sold in this offering and will be for the the event of the terms before the base of the shares and no exercise of outstanding options or warrants.
-Of the outstanding shares, all of the shares sold in this offering and will be for the terms before the base of the shares of the shares sold in this offering and shares are the shares of the shares of the shares sold in this offering and shares are the shares of the shares of the shares sold in this offering and the shares of the shares sold in this offering and shares are the shares shares of the shares sold in this offering and shares are the shares shares are the shares shares are the shares sold in the sh will be freely tradable, except that any shares held by our affiliates, as that term is defined in Rule 144 under the Securities Act, may only be sold in compliance with the limitations described below, and restricted shares of common stock are subject to time-based vesting terms.
+Upon completion of this offering, based on the number of shares outstanding as of March 31, 2021, 47,358,960 shares of our common stock will be outstanding, after giving effect to the issuance of 4,250,000 shares offered by us in this offering, no exercise of the underwriters' option to purchase additional shares and no exercise of outstanding options or warrants.
+Of the outstanding shares, all of the shares sold in this offering and will be freely tradable, except that any shares held by our affiliates, as that term is defined in Rule 144 under the Securities Act, may only be sold in compliance with the limitations described below, and restricted shares of common stock are subject to time-based vesting terms.
 All remaining shares of common stock held by existing stockholders immediately prior to the completion of this offering will be "restricted securities" as such term is defined in Rule 144 under the Securities Act.
 These restricted securities were issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under the Securities Act, including the exemptions provided by Rule 144 or Rule 701, summarized below.